read more books, ask more questions | look | i-D

 Jacket and jumper Polo Ralph Lauren.
 Gloves Dior Homme.

 Henry wears jacket Vivienne Westwood.
 Shirt Gosha Rubchinskiy.
 Trousers Comme des Garçons Homme Plus.
-Tristan wears jacket, trousers, tie and pocket square Dunhill.
-Jumper Paul and Joe.
+Tristan wears jacket, trousers, tie, and pocket square Dunhill.
+Sweater Paul and Joe.
 Shirt Polo Ralph Lauren.

 Tristan wears all clothing Dunhill.
-Henry wears jacket, jumper and trousers Polo Ralph Lauren.
+Henry wears jacket, sweater, and trousers Polo Ralph Lauren.
 Gloves Dior Homme.

 Henry wears Coat Lanvin.
 Tristan wears coat Versace.
 Shirt and tie Dunhill.